VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

+Given a pre-trained diffusion model, VIPaint approximates the distribution of latent variables $z_t$ given a test observation $y$.
+It defines a $K-$step hierarchical posterior over a coarse sequence of mid-ranged timesteps $\{h(i)\}_{i=1}^K$, where $h(1)$ and $h(K)$ mark the start and end timepoints in the hierarchy.
+This posterior is defined by variational parameters $\lambda$ optimized, for each image without amortization~\citep{kingma2019introduction}, via a variational bound.
+After optimization, we perform iterative, gradient-based refinements of posterior samples in the low-noise latent space $[0,h(1)]$ to generate final inpaintings.
+See Fig.~\ref{fig:vipaint-description} for an overview.

-VIPaint selects $K$ intermediate timesteps in the mid-ranged latent space [$T_s, T_e$] to define its hierarchical variational posterior.
-This technique offers several advantages over RedDiff, as the posterior: 1) infers the medium-to-high global image semantics in the latent space, induced by the corrupted image $y$; 2) accounts for uncertainty in the missing regions; and 3) strategically avoids the training instabilities observed in the low-ranged latent space $[0, T_s)$ \cite{yang2024lipschitz} and is thus easily extended to latent diffusion models.
-Through experimentation, we select intermediate timesteps that approximately yield a signal-to-noise ratio ($\alpha_t^2/\sigma_t^2)$ in the range $[0.2, 0.5]$ across the different (latent) diffusion models used.
+VIPaint offers several practical advantages over REDdiff~\citep{mardani2024variational}, as the latent-space hierarchical posterior: 1) infers global-to-local semantics in the latent space, consistent with the corrupted image $y$; 2) accounts for uncertainty in missing pixels; 3) strategically avoids training instabilities~\citep{yang2024lipschitz} which arise in the low-noise latent space $[0, h(1))$; and 4) easily extends to latent DMs.
+Below, we detail VIPaint's Markov posterior, optimization, and sampling strategies for diverse inpaintings.